 VI.
-RECORDS RETENTION SCHEDULE FOR GENERAL RECORDS (RC-2) FOR THE BOARD OF COUNTY COMMISSIONERS' OFFICE AND BOARD OF COMMISSIONERS' DEPARTMENTS (3/15/2012, rev. 5/3/2012, rev. 3/3/2020).
+RECORDS RETENTION SCHEDULE FOR GENERAL RECORDS (RC-2) FOR THE BOARD OF COUNTY COMMISSIONERS' OFFICE AND BOARD OF COMMISSIONERS' DEPARTMENTS (3/15/2012, rev. 3/3/2020).

 Records Retention Schedules specific to each Board of Commissioner department shall be completed and retained in the department.
 When a Commissioner department's Records Retention Schedule is silent on the retention period for a record series, the department is to follow the Board of Commissioners' RC-2 below.